jeremycherfas/user/pages/03.blog/monthly-report-2023-05/item.md

 subhead: ''
 ---

 Appalling.
-Over halfway through this month before summarising last month, and I was sorely tempted to just abandon a report for May.
-I know what that would do to me, eventually.
+Over halfway through this month before summarising last month, and I was sorely tempted to just abandon a report for May.[^1] I know what that would do to me, eventually.
 In any case, I have excuses, two week-long trips, one in May, and one the first week in June.

+[^1]: And [it wouldn’t have been the first time](https://www.jeremycherfas.net/blog/no-monthly), on the self same day, no less.

 ===

 ## Highlights of the month:

 - Continued to fix up the old Raleigh
-- Teeth cleaned (mine, not the bike's)
+- Teeth cleaned (mine, not the bike’s)
 - A week in Tunisia, unblogged and uncatalogued
 - Rode a camel to see bread being baked in desert sand
 - Taxes submitted